 Fall 2022 Leaf Color Forecast

 Cool, crisp air, the crunch of falling leaves, and orange mountaintop views for miles are just a few of the things that make hiking during the fall an amazing experience.
 Jackson County is home to some of the country’s most sought-after trails that you certainly won’t want to miss.
 From leisurely strolls to an uphill calorie burner, we’ve got several hikes for all ages and abilities.

 Waterrock Knob Trail – Located on the Blue Ridge Parkway at milepost 451.2, Waterrock Knob’s location on the parkway is made even better by the drive up to the trailhead, winding scenically along America’s favorite motor route.
 The hike can be accessed via the Waterrock Knob Overlook and is a short (1.2-mile roundtrip) but steep hike to the top.
-The views of the surrounding mountains reveal stunning vistas made even better by the red, orange, and gold hues of the fall trees.
+The views of the surrounding mountains reveal stunning vistas made even better by the fall trees’ red, orange, and gold hues.

-Remember: Only take photos for memories and take no chances when exploring waterfalls, meaning don’t try to stand at the top or climb in or around waterfalls.
+Remember: Only take photos for memories and take no chances when exploring waterfalls; don’t try to stand at the top or climb in or around waterfalls.
 Please check our safety page here for more tips.

-Viewing the colors of autumn can be as easy and enjoyable as a leisurely drive.
+Viewing autumn colors can be as easy and enjoyable as a leisurely drive.
 Weekdays allow for the best opportunity to enjoy views all to yourself.

 *Leaf colors depend on various environmental factors, including rainfall, temperature, and storms.
 Just as Yellowstone can’t guarantee wildlife sightings to visitors, we can’t guarantee leaf colors, but we hope you have an amazing trip.
 Some years there are more subdued pallets, but we love them all the same.
 There’s nothing like trekking through the forest mist and reconnecting with nature.